The Dental Hygiene Academy of Sleep

 Release Date: July 17, 2023

-It is critical that patients diagnosed with an airway obstructive disorder understand their treatment plan options for management of their life-altering disease.
-The planning phase continues with identifying an appropriate patient-centric, individualized therapeutic plan customized to target the specific manifestations of their airway and sleep complications.
+It is critical that patients diagnosed with an airway obstructive disorder understand their treatment plan options for management of such a life-altering disease.
+Part 2 of the planning phase looks at how to identify an appropriate patient-centric therapeutic plan customized to target the specific manifestations of their individual airway and sleep complications.

 - Review common treatment modalities for the management of airway and sleep disorders